Food Prices in Georgia in 2024 – What You Can Expect

 Batumi

-Batumi: Average cost ~22 to 33 GEL ($8 to $12) for an inexpensive meal
+Batumi: Average cost ~22 to 33 GEL ($8 to $12) for an inexpensive meal.

 As a coastal with lots of charm, Batumi draws a lot of popularity among tourists especially in the summer months in Georgia.
 As such prices here can range a little bit higher, particularly during peak season.
 Dining near the beach or in well-trodden tourist areas is more expensive, but venturing a few streets away you can easily find more reasonable options.